-- ^o Gathering and organizing the necessary data that is relevant to the work of the Commission, including existing studies and analyses. - Initiating and inviting position papers and studies as required by the agenda and the decisions of the Commission. - ^o Undertaking a series of consultations among appropriate individuals and groups of scholars, educators, and policymakers, and reporting to the Commission on these consultations. - Preparing a list of publics in North America that need to be informed and involved, including selected organizations and institutions, lay leaders, scholars, Jewish educators, and foundations.
-The Commission will determine how best to communicate with these publics, and whether to invite representatives from Israel and other countries to serve as corresponding members. - ° Developing draft reports and preparing the final report of the Commission.
+- ^o Gathering and organizing the necessary data that is relevant to the work of the Commission, including existing studies and analyses, of which there are many. - Initiating and inviting position papers and studies as required by the agenda and the decisions of the Commission. - ^o Undertaking a series of consultations among appropriate individuals and groups of scholars, educators, and policymakers, and reporting to the Commission on thr 2 consultations. - Preparing a list of publics in North America that need to be informed and involved, including selected organizations and institutions, lay leaders, scholars, Jewish educators, and foundations.
+The Commission will determine how best to communicate with these publics, and whether to invite representatives from Israel and other nations to serve as corresponding members. - ° Developing draft reports and preparing the final report of the Commission.